openstack-archive/sahara/doc/source/userdoc/hdp_plugin.rst

 The HDP plugin currently has the following limitations:

-* It is not possible to decrement the number of node-groups or hosts per node group in a Sahara generated cluster.
+* It is not possible to decrement the number of node-groups or hosts per node group in a sahara generated cluster.

 HDP Version Support
 -------------------